cockroachdb/docs/v1.0/orchestrate-cockroachdb-with-docker-swarm-insecure.md

     - `sudo docker service create`: The Docker command to create a new service.
     - `--replicas`: The number of containers controlled by the service.
 Since each service will control one container running one CockroachDB node, this will always be `1`.
     - `--name`: The name for the service.
+    - `--hostname`: The hostname of the container.
+It will listen for connections on this address.
     - `--network`: The overlay network for the container to join.
 See [Step 4.
 Create an overlay network](#step-4-create-an-overlay-network) for more details.
     - `--mount`: This flag mounts a local volume called `cockroachdb-1`.
 This means that data and logs for the node running in this container will be stored in `/cockroach/cockroach-data` on the instance and will be reused on restart as long as restart happens on the same instance, which is not guaranteed.
      {{site.data.alerts.callout_info}}If you plan on replacing or adding instances, it's recommended to use remote storage instead of local disk.
 To do so, <a href="https://docs.docker.com/engine/reference/commandline/volume_create/">create a remote volume</a> for each CockroachDB instance using the volume driver of your choice, and then specify that volume driver instead of the <code>volume-driver=local</code> part of the command above, e.g., <code>volume-driver=gce</code> if using the <a href="https://github.com/mcuadros/gce-docker">GCE volume driver</a>.